 A pinch of salt can also work well.
 But let’s see which one to choose from?

 First, you have to dish out the food in the burnt pan without having a scratch from the bottom of the pan.
 It can be due to overcooked rice and burnt grease left behind.
 You might have been busy in some serious tasks and have burnt your pans.
 Don’t panic if you face such a hard cleaning challenge.
-Especially when you are alone at home and can’t find out any solution how to control the burnt odor effect don’t feel helpless.
+Especially when you are alone at home and can’t find out any solution on how to control the burnt odor effect don’t feel helpless.

-How to Clean a Burnt Pan with Salt and Lemon
+Best Way Clean a Burnt Pan with Salt and Lemon

 Toughest stains are of burnt milk, which isn’t an easy task to do.
 But sprinkle some salt on the burned pan and make your task a lot easier.
 You can wait a few minutes and then scrub the pan.
 Salt even absorbs the odor of burnt milk.